Sebastianhju/Runeterra-5e/Items/Rare Items.md

 - Wondrous Item
 - Attunement

 **Hope**: As a bonus action, you can give yourself temporary hit points equal to twice your proficiency bonus.
-Once you do this it cannot be done again until 30 seconds pass.

-**Well Timed**: Whenever you gain temporary hit points, the cooldowns of your runes and items are reduced by 6 seconds.
+**Well Timed**: Once a turn when you gain temporary hit points, the cooldowns of your runes and items are reduced by 6 seconds.

 **Protection**: You gain a +1 to your armor class while wearing the _Lifewell Pendant_.